redbug312/study-of-block-based-uav-object-detection/README.md

 ```

 - `parser.py`: Parse frame and motion vector informations from `FFmpeg`.
 It's based on [python-mv](https://github.com/runeksvendsen/python-mv) with some alters for ffmpeg n4.0.
-- `homographier.py`: Implement algorithms for estimating homography in frames of UAV-video.
+- `homographier.py`: Implement algorithms for estimating homography in each frame from UAV-video.
 - `detector.py`: Use difference method to detect moving objects.

 ## Credits